 History of PDFsharp &

-Here are the general news and improvements of the PDFsharp & MigraDoc Foundation project.
+Here are the general news and improvements of the PDFsharp & MigraDoc project.

 What’s new in version 6.2